SDRausty/SDRausty/README.md

 ![Playing in the Snowscape, January 2022](https://raw.githubusercontent.com/SDRausty/SDRausty/master/VID_20220107_222225.gif)

 [Service Duck](https://github.com/serviceanimals) Chester 2 and [Service Dog](https://github.com/serviceanimals) Princess Playing in the Snowscape, January 2022

+What is a service animal?
+A service animal should have a task that directly helps its handler in any way.

 Isaiah 11:6 <q>The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.</q>
 <p>